cow-snake/nikke-mg/docs/gamecontent.md

 ![alicediary](media/alicediary.png)

 Alice diary is a limited event that rewards you with **<span class="color-pink">Alice</span>** when you clear chapter 11, and lots more rewards as the days go on.
-**It is a time limited event and unfortunately, ends on november 31, 2024\.**

 ### **BlaBla menu**